nitesh-venkata-sainadh/retail-sales-performance-dashboard-powerbi/README.md

 # 📊 Retail Sales Performance Dashboard (Power BI)

+*Executive-level retail revenue dashboard built using Power BI with star schema modeling and DAX measures.*

 ## 📌 Project Overview

 This project analyzes retail sales performance from 2015–2018 to identify revenue trends, regional contribution, and top-performing product categories.
 The goal was to build an executive-level dashboard to support business decision-making.